-- ONOTE indicates information that may help or guide you in the operation or service of the vehicle. - Indicates a procedural step or work to be done - Olndicates a procedural sub-step or how to do the work of the procedural step it follows.
-It also precedes the text of a NOTE. - ★Indicates a conditional step or what action to take based on the results of the test or inspection in the procedural step or sub-step it follows
+- This note symbol indicates points of particular interest for more efficient and convenient operation. - Indicates a procedural step or work to be done. - OIndicates a procedural sub-step or how to do the work of the procedural step it follows.
+It also precedes the text of a NOTE. - ★Indicates a conditional step or what action to take based on the results of the test or inspection in the procedural step or sub-step it follows.